Chapter 11 Formatting Objects in Word

 Pages Group

 The Pages group on the Insert tab includes three options – cover page, blank page, and page break – that can be inserted (Figure 2A).
-The Cover Page button opens a gallery of cover pages for the user to select.
+The Cover Page button opens a gallery of cover pages for the user to select (Figure 2B).
 Using the Cover Page button, the user can select the cover page desired to be inserted into the document or remove an existing cover page from the document.

 Image showing the pages group on the insert tab